As the U.S. prepares to celebrate the Fourth of July this weekend, there are some who are less enthusiastic about all

-The familiar cadence of “oohs” and “ahs” increases with each sizzle, pop and boom of a dazzling and people-pleasing Fourth of July fireworks display.
-Meanwhile, your cat or dog quivers, cowers or worst of all — runs away — due to the shock and stress of it all.
+With each sizzle, pop and boom of a dazzling and people-pleasing fireworks display, your cat or dog may quiver, cower or even run away from the shock and stress of it all.

 “The Fourth really can be a scary day for all animals,” said DogVacay pet expert Nicole Ellis of the popular online pet-sitting community.
 “Owners may think their dog will be fine, but it’s best to be prepared.”

 The terrified-pet scenario will repeat itself millions of times across the U.S. this Monday.
-In fact, according to the online lost-pet finder system PetAmberAlert.com, animal control officials nationwide expect to take in 30 to 60 percent more pets between July 4 and July 6 than normal.
+In fact, according to the online lost-pet finder system PetAmberAlert.com, animal control officials nationwide expect to take in 30% to 60% more pets between July 4 and July 6 than normal.
 The holiday surge in lost animals strains a system that doesn’t bode well for pets that go unclaimed at any time of the year.

 A certified applied animal behaviorist, she said the nonprofit’s own extensive research couldn’t confirm such high numbers.
 However, when analyzing its own shelter statistics, ASPCA found a slight increase in dogs going into shelters during July, but not so for cats.